-Kees Kouwenaar, facilitator in all the Focus Group meetings
+Kees Kouwenaar and Inez Meurs, facilitators in all the Focus Group meetings

 Kees Kouwenaar is senior advisor international strategy at the Vrije Universiteit Amsterdam.
 He has over 30 years of experience in international diploma recognition as well as internationalisation of and capacity building in higher education.
 He initiated and now coordinates the Mastermind Europe project.
 He was one of the key experts for the Lisbon Recognition convention.